1. Can I BYOB?

 4. Do we get food on the tour?

-Food is not provided.
+Light snacks are provided.
 We highly recommend eating a solid meal prior to your tour experience.
-You are welcome to bring water, alcoholic or non-alcohol beverages and light snacks on the bus.
+Some breweries offer food for purchase.
+You are welcome to bring water, or non-alcohol beverages on the bus.

 6. If I’m not drinking do, I have to pay for a ticket?